luke-hays/really-simple-rss-reader/README.md

 ### TODO

-- Functionality for retrieving the list of RSS Feeds and their Content
+#### Frontend
+- State handing (pending, error)
+- Better styling on page, including styling a web component

+#### Backend
+- Figure out a way to improve fetching a list of content from rss links
+- Error handling
-- Functionality for adding a URL
+- Add in a rudimentary logging middleware
-- Backend validation on adding a URL
+- Input validation on url sent from client
-- Make a web component out of the Accordion in the Frontend
-- Use Orchestration to run this all at once

 ### Stretch Goals
-- Might make a version where that input validation is missing or lacking and then see if I run exploits on my own project
 - Get this project set up so that I can easily provision and deploy to a Homelab running Proxmox as a hypervisor.
 UI, API, and DB will all have their own VMs
 - Add User authentication and personal lists of feeds
+- Add limit to how many are fetched and add pagination/sorting/filtering

 ## Tech Stack